 The programs 12, 22, and 1302 or any combination thereof can accommodate multiuser operation.
 In all cases this can be accomplished by employing the user object type (816, FIG. 17).
 The data structures for user objects 110 are shown in FIG. 6B.
 Like all other communications objects 30 110, user objects 110 have a system ID attribute that uniquely identifies them within the database 100.
-The provider and consumer relationship between user objects 110 and other communications objects 110 uses a relationship association class 111 of the association 110A.
-One attribute 35 of the relationship class 111 is a logical value "Provider-Flag".
+The provider and consumer relationship between user objects 110 and other communications objects 110 uses a relationship association class 111 of the association 11A.
+One attribute of 35 the relationship class 111 is a logical value "ProviderFlag".
 If a user is a provider of a communications object 110, the ProviderFlag value is TRUE.
 If the ProviderFlag value is FALSE, the user is a consumer of the communications object 110.
-The relationship class 111 also has an attribute NewFlag which is employed in user object indexes as described above.
-The relationship class 111 may have other attributes such as "PrivilegeLevel" that govern access control to operations such as editing the communications object, control will be discussed below.
+The relationship class 111 also has an attribute 40 NewFlag which is employed in user object indexes as described above.
+The relationship class 111 may have other attributes such as "PrivilegeLevel" that govern access control to operations such as editing the communications object, forwarding the communications object, and so on.
+Access 45 control will be discussed below.